Juan-Jones/earnonlinemoney/content/blog/creative-side-hustles.md

 ## The Best Side Hustle Ideas

 Not only do side hustles provide an opportunity to make extra money, but they also present the opportunity to shape your own future.
 You don’t have to live your life doing something you don’t want to do for a living.
 However, it begins with making a choice to dedicate yourself to going above and beyond.
-Below are the best side hustle *ideas* anyone can use to earn extra income;
+Below are the best side hustle *ideas* anyone can use to [earn money quickly]({{< relref "make-money-online" >}});

 ### 1. Network Marketing